mmiranda222/.statsuite/content/configurations/de-configuration.md

 ### Homepage facets
 > Since the [February 28, 2020 Release .Stat Suite JS 4.0.0](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#february-28-2020), facets' names are indexed instead of their IDs.
 Therefore, this configuration now uses facets' names instead of IDs.

 Define the facets that are displayed on the homepage below "browse by", by their names and in the order in which you want them to appear.
+Replace spaces in your facet names by underline `_`.
 In the property "homeFacetIds", you must enter the localised name of an indexed CategoryScheme (e.g. "Topics") or a ConceptScheme (e.g. "Country").
 If the setting exists but is **empty**, then no facet is displayed on the homepage.
 If it is **missing**, then all available (indexed) facets are displayed on the homepage.